Due to popular demand and requests, we’ve updated this guide to make it even more comprehensive, current, and informative.

 You’ll want to come up with a final worksheet with everyone’s agreed stance for each attribute and possible examples for each.

-Note: There should be general agreement on each criteria but all opinions don’t have to be exactly the same.
+Note: There should be general agreement on each criterion but all opinions don’t have to be exactly the same.
 The purpose of this worksheet is to bring everyone together on the general tone you want the logo to convey.

 4. Create Your Logo